Pole with poster on it saying Planet Earth First

 The company partners with organizations and educators across the globe to help accomplish this, even extending the partnership to the TV show Steven Universe on the Cartoon Network.

-Boy Smells: Gender inclusivity
+Boy Smells: Gender Inclusivity

 Boy Smells is a brand that sells candles, fragrances, and intimate wear.
 One of the core values of the brand is gender expression and inclusivity.
 As one of the founders puts it, the brand is "a permission to harness your power from wherever you want it."
 The founders aim to help customers make it a daily ritual to love their identity.